top of page

 ❖ Takao 599 Museum

-Meet your guide at Keio Takaosanguchi Station at 9:00 and walk the short distance to the Takao 599 Museum.
-The name comes from the mountain's height: 599 metres.
-A 3D projection runs through the four seasons of Takao, and the exhibits cover the plants and animals you will see on the trail.
+Walk the short distance from the station to the Takao 599 Museum, named after the mountain's height of 599 metres.
+Inside, a 3D installation runs through the four seasons of Takao, and the exhibits introduce the plants and animals you will encounter on the trail.
 A calm place to start the day and to ask your guide whatever you want to know before the climb.

 ❖ Hike Mt.
 Takao

 The climb takes you up through cedar forest on the trail that best matches your level, from the paved main route to the wilder side tracks.
-Your guide reads the pace, stops where there is something to see, a shrine, a statue, a view, and is happy to break for water or a snack anywhere along the way.
-The trails weave past small Shinto and Buddhist waypoints tied to over a millennium of mountain worship.
+Your guide reads the pace, stops where there is something to see (a shrine, a statue, or a view), and is happy to break for water or a snack anywhere along the way.
+The path weaves past small Shinto and Buddhist waypoints tied to over a millennium of mountain worship.

 ❖ Yakuo-in Temple

 Partway up the mountain, the trail passes through Yakuo-in, founded in 744 and considered the spiritual heart of Mt.
 Takao.
-The temple is dedicated to the tengu, long-nosed mountain spirits that guard the mountain in local folklore.
+The colourful main hall, with its blue-tiled roof and carved facade, is one of the most photographed sights on the climb.
 Time to walk the halls, make an offering if you wish, and catch your breath before the final push to the summit.

 ❖ Lunch at the Summit